The climate crisis is a child rights crisis

 As temperatures rise and seasons become more unpredictable, children are increasingly aware that though they are least responsible for the unfolding environmental crisis, they are the ones who are most threatened by its impact.

-Countries across the Horn of Africa are already suffering one of the worst climate disasters on record:
+Countries across the Horn of Africa were recently hit with one of the worst climate disasters on record:

 From eco-anxiety to eco-optimism